-Lastly, one should not neglect the fundamental work-out with our ever-popular challenging drill questions (with answer keys only) 1 and solutions 5.
+Lastly, one should not neglect the fundamental work-out with our ever-popular challenging drill questions (with answer keys only) 4 and solutions 5.
 Again for students with extreme intelligence, do complement learning with our extreme drill questions (with answer keys only) 6 and solutions 7, an all-embracing extensive work-out series.

 Every year, popular "past-years exam questions" books are usually printed without accompanying accurate solutions, mark schemes and appropriate examiners' requirements.
-To make up for this lack, please use our complete yearly solutions series (there are no questions, only solutions).
-Due to popular demand, we have reinforced some of these commonly-asked-exam-question-types as challenging practice questions and solutions Just before taking the actual exams, one can and should attempt our challenging examination questions (intentionally published without answer keys) and solutions (with mark schemes & exam reports).
+To make up for this lack, please use our complete yearly solutions series (a) (there are no questions, only solutions).
+Due to popular demand, we have reinforced some of these commonly-asked-exam-question-types as challenging practice questions (a) and solutions (b).
+Just before taking the actual exams, one can and should attempt our challenging examination questions (intentionally published without answer keys) (a) and solutions (with mark schemes & exam reports) (b).

-Continuous updates and errata are available at <www.yellowreef.com>.
+Continuous updates and errata are available at: www.yellowreef.com content iii